 During our visit, our hosts at Keystone Resort provided my younger boys with ski lessons at Camp Keystone, opened year-round.
 I was nervous because though they have taken lessons in the past, it hasn’t always gone perfectly (my kids reacted from the altitude in a bad way last time we were in CO).
 But this time, they loved the school and enjoyed their instructors so much that they begged to go back, even over going snow tubing, so I paid extra for them.
 I mention this only to further emphasize how wonderful that entire experience was for my boys and for me.
 I can’t even describe the pride and joy in seeing my non-skiing children gain the knowledge and confidence in just a few days to go up a ski lift on their own and ski down a hill successfully.
 On their last day, even after their instructor had signed them to us, they kept skiing – we had to beg them to stop for dinner!

-I also want to compliment and thank the instructors and staff at Camp Keystone.
+The instructors and staff available for ski lessons and day care are also really great.
 Their patience and understanding with my boys was far more than I ever expected from a ski school team and their knowledge in working with children really helped to propel my boys past fear and insecurity and towards confident, happy skiers.
 I am so incredibly grateful.
 It is worth every penny for those looking for ways to expose their children into snow sports while visiting the resort.

 Something else that has changed since my last visit two years ago, is the expansion of the Kitopia program.
 When I last visited it consisted mostly of a huge ice fort (which is still there) and snow tubing, but now the program is made up of a series of events and activities for the entire family to enjoy.